What Are the Consequences for Shoplifting by a Juvenile in Illinois?

 Contact a Kane County Shoplifting Defense Attorney

 If your minor child has been involved in delinquent behavior, it could land him or her in serious trouble with the law.
 Whether it is shoplifting, underage drinking, or truancy, you need to understand how Illinois law punishes a juvenile for these crimes.
 It is also imperative to understand whether you will be held responsible for your child’s offense.
 That is why it is essential to speak to a Geneva, IL juvenile defense lawyer.
-At the Law Offices of Douglas B. Warlick, we will fight for your child’s rights and work to protect his or her future.
+At The Law Offices of Douglas B. Warlick & Associates, we will fight for your child’s rights and work to protect his or her future.
 To schedule a confidential consultation, call our office today at 630-232-9700.